Facing the Holidays With Major Depression When Family Is a Source of Stress

 The first step to facing the holidays with stressful family situations is to manage your depression.
 Major depression is a mental illness and mood disorder that causes low moods, sadness, fatigue, apathy and loss of interest in activities, changes in eating and sleeping habits, difficulty concentrating, and suicidal thoughts.

 Depressive episodes may persist for days or weeks with little relief, but treatment is effective.
-Treatment for depression usually includes therapy and medications.
+Treatment for major depression usually includes therapy and medications.
 You can benefit from outpatient therapy, but if you have been struggling with depression for a while, consider residential treatment.

 A solid foundation of dedicated treatment gives you the tools you need to manage this mental illness over time and especially in stressful situations like holidays with family.
 Some of the things you’ll learn in treatment that you can carry with you and benefit from later include: